-- illness that occurs within the first 6 months after someone is exposed to the hepatitis B virus.
+- Acute hepatitis B is a short-term illness that occurs within the first 6 months after someone is exposed to the hepatitis B virus.
 An acute infection can range in severity from a mild illness with few or no symptoms to a serious condition requiring hospitalization.
 Some people, especially adults, are able to clear the virus without treatment.
 People who clear the virus become immune and cannot get infected with the hepatitis B virus again.
 Acute infection can but does not always lead to chronic infection. - Chronic hepatitis B is a lifelong infection with the hepatitis B virus.
 Over time, chronic hepatitis B can cause serious health problems, including liver damage, cirrhosis, liver cancer, and even death.